dotnet/csharplang/spec/expressions.md

 -   Both values are non-null references to string instances that have identical lengths and identical characters in each character position.

 []{#_Ref462720250 .anchor}The string equality operators compare string values rather than string references.
-When two separate string instances contain the exact same sequence of characters, the values of the strings are equal, but the references are different. \[*Note*: As described in §12.11.7, the reference type equality operators can be used to compare string references instead of string values. *end note*\]
+When two separate string instances contain the exact same sequence of characters, the values of the strings are equal, but the references are different.

+> [!NOTE]
+> As described in §12.11.7, the reference type equality operators can be used to compare string references instead of string values.

 ### Delegate equality operators